FreeCAD/FreeCAD-documentation/wiki/Plot_Basic_tutorial.md

 -   *s* = Sine function.
 -   *c* = Cosine function.

-In order to plot both function we only need to launch next commands:
+In order to plot both functions we only need to launch the next commands:

 ```python